Decker School of Nursing Undergraduate Student Handbook

 Innovative Simulation and Practice Center/ISPC

 Decker College's Innovative Simulation and Practice Center (ISPC) is primarily used to support Decker College of Nursing and Health Sciences students.
-The ISPC may be utilized by outside community members by reserving and/or renting the space through the director of the ISPC as scheduling allows.
+The ISPC may be used by outside community members by reserving and/or renting the space through the ISPC director as scheduling allows.

 Evaluation of Laboratory/Clinical Performance